 Now, there is income that has been excluded.

 For instance, having benefits received under the Social Security Act (42 U.S.C.
 301 et seq.).
+If you are not sure what your Social Security benefit may be, consider taking our free Social Security Benefits Calculator.

 Also not included are payments to victims of war crimes/crimes against humanity on account of their status as victims of such crimes.
 Another one is having payments to victims of international terrorism/domestic terrorism.
 These terms are defined in section 2331 of title 18, on account of their status as victims of such terrorism.